honghaoz/UWQuestAPI/README.md

 - /enroll/search_for_classes

-	- There are two kinds of response.
+	- There are three kinds of response.
   		- If only sid is provided, response will be search criteria and option values that can be queried
   		- If sid and at least two criterias are provided, response will be results for this search
+  		- If sid and section_info_request_value are provided, response will be detail information for corresponding section

   - 1) method: POST/GET
   - 1) Parameters